the-technat/the-technat/content/posts/pangolin.md

 ## Summary

-So far we have installed Pangolin on a VPS and connected a site (e.g a linux box) to it using a user-space Wireguard agent called "Newt" and then expose a resource (`code.technat.dev`) to the internet adding the respective target to the resource so that Newt knows where to route the trafic.
+So far we have installed Pangolin on a VPS and connected a site (e.g a linux box) to it using a user-space Wireguard agent called "Newt" and then exposed a resource (`code.technat.dev`) to the internet adding the respective target to the resource so that Newt knows where to route the trafic.
 And all of this without forwarding ports or similar, nice!

-I'm now going to explore the different configuration options there are in Pangolin and might add one or two chapters to this post when I find something particularly interesting.
+Looking a the project it seems like it's mainly driven by two brothers that released the first version of it in January 2025, indicating that the project is relatively young.
+After spending some more minutes in the docs I think I've seen all that there is on features and configuration options.
+I'd highly love to see more of that, especially an integration with OIDC would be awesome!
+(Or reverse: Pangolin being an IDP provider that you could hook into the targets you are forwarding to).

-But even so I can highly recommend trying out Pangolin.
+But even with the feature set it has right now I can highly recommend trying out Pangolin.
 It looks and feels awesome and the fact that Newt is a statically compiled binary requring zero privileges is fantastic.
 I can see this working in almost every environment including containers hosted on something like fly.io or Heroku.
-Speaking of security If you read their [Security Overview page](https://docs.fossorial.io/Newt/security) you immeditely see that they take security serious, just by they way this page is written.
+And what isn't yet there will eventually come in the future.
+At least reading some issues/discussions on Github gives me the impression that the projet is under active development and there is much to come soon.